krishang118/Local-DeepSeek-Web-App/README.md

 - Type your message in the input box and press Enter or click 'Send'.
 - Switch between different chats using the tabs at the top.
 - Triple-click a chat tab to reveal the delete button for the chat.
-- Use the scroll indicator to scroll through the chat.
+- Use the scroll indicator to scroll down through the chat.

 ## Project Structure